 - Clean the GPU PCB

 Using a can of compressed air, blow away any dust and grime from your PCB.
 Use a plastic spudger to carefully remove any thermal pads on the GPU memory or MOSFETS located on the PCB.
 Give these components a good clean using a q-tip dipped in 99% isopropyl alcohol.
-You may also wipe off any old thermal paste and apply some fresh paste.
+You may also remove any old thermal paste and apply some fresh paste.
 Do not use any metallic tools in this step.

 - Peel off the old thermal pads from the heatsink

 Using a pair of tweezers, carefully peel off the old thermal pads from the heatsink without damaging them.
-Use a kitchen towel dipped in isopropyl to wipe off any oil and residue left from the pads.
+Use a kitchen towel dipped in isopropyl to remove any oil and residue left from the pads.
 Also, remove the old thermal paste if you plan to replace it.
 Do not discard the old heat pads yet.

-- Cut out new thermal pads
+- Cut out new thermal pads.

 After verifying the thickness of your GPU’s thermal pads, you can measure the length and width of the existing pads and cut out new ones.
 If the old pads are damaged, you can still find markings on the heatsink that can serve as a guide.